tytydraco/yessleep/out/The_Night_I_Learned_Demons_Were_Walking_the_Streets_of_Montreal.md

 "Grew up Catholic," I shrugged.
 "But I haven't practiced in a lifetime."

 "Have you followed the Montreal Police's investigation into the missing children cases over the past year?
-There have been two here in the city recently.
+Eight total.
+There have been two here this month.
 Two girls.
 Ages 5 and 7."

 "I can't say that I have.
 Did they find them?"